 Now I will perform ‘woman’...
 We all recognise the signifiers of ‘female’ – but what do they actually mean, and why do so many people seem to equate ‘woman’ with ‘less’?
 If we deconstruct the idea or performance of female, what’s left?
 Crimson Wave explores ownership of the female body taking inspiration from drag and clown techniques to push female signifiers to their limits in a grotesque display of gender.
 Louise Wilcox and Louisa Sanfey are members of the international theatre collective Bez Kinte.

-Also this spring, we are supporting the development of six extraordinary new projects as part of our annual Starting Blocks scheme.
+Also in Spring 2018, we support the development of six extraordinary new projects as part of our annual Starting Blocks scheme.
 Details on those can be found here.